A six year old + a car crash + 2 months in a coma = a fake Bestselling Novel

-The fake bestselling novel of the moment has been written by a six year old boy, ladies and gentlemen!
+The fake bestselling novel of the moment has been written by a six-year-old boy, ladies and gentlemen!
 The teenager, Alex Malarkey, who has been through a car accident that has left him paralyzed, elaborates on his two months spent in a deep coma.
 While the entire nation was touched by this testimony, the writer recently admitted that the entire story was a lie.
 Yes, you heard it right the first time!
 The scandal is generating a lot of critics, urging the publisher, Tyndale House, to pull out all the existing copies from the stores.
-Ourpastime.com investigated on the topic to shed some light on this unbelievable turn of event!
+Ourpastime.com investigated the topic to shed some light on this unbelievable turn of events!

 The little boy’s story…

 You might be confused and I would not blame you for it.
 Indeed, in a nutshell, Alex Malarkey, a little boy from Ohio was the victim of a car accident that left him paralyzed and in a deep coma for two whole months.
 When he woke up, the little boy attempted to put it down on paper and convey his experience of these two months in the afterlife.